cartpauj/localwp-chromebook-crostini/LocalWP-Crostini-Troubleshooting.md

 ## Getting Help

 1. **Check this troubleshooting guide first**
+2. **Try restarting the Crostini container** (fixes many issues)
-2. **Run verification commands** to identify the specific issue
+3. **Run verification commands** to identify the specific issue
+4. **Verify username in polkit rules** matches your actual username (`echo $USER`)
-3. **Collect logs** from terminal output when running LocalWP
+5. **Collect logs** from terminal output when running LocalWP
-4. **Test individual components** (polkit, MySQL, nginx) separately
+6. **Test individual components** (polkit, MySQL, nginx) separately
-5. **Try the complete reset** if all else fails
+7. **Try the complete reset** if all else fails

-Remember: Most issues in Crostini stem from privilege escalation problems or missing configuration files due to template processing failures.
+Remember: Most issues in Crostini stem from privilege escalation problems, incorrect usernames in polkit rules, or system state conflicts that require a container restart.